wso2/choreo-samples/gsheet-row-to-zoom-to-email/readme.md

-Use template (GSheet Row to Zoom Meeting) to Schedule a zoom meeting with live stream details and send invitations to the participants using the information entered in a Google Sheet.
+# GSheet Row to Zoom Meeting
 ## Use Case

 Add your meeting details in a Google Sheet and let us schedule the meeting and send the invitation to participants.

 When creating a scheduled non-recurring zoom meeting, zoom does not provide any option to add participants.
 Meeting hosts have to manually share the invitation to the intended participants.
-Using this template you can schedule any number of meetings at a time while sending the invitations to the participants automatically as soon as new row with corresponding information is appended to the Google sheet.
+Using this sample you can schedule any number of meetings at a time while sending the invitations to the participants automatically as soon as new row with corresponding information is appended to the Google sheet.
 Users are also get an opportunity add custom live stream details which can also be shared automatically with all the participants along with the invitation email.

 ## Prerequisites
-* Pull the template from central
-  `bal new -t choreo/gsheet_row_to_zoom_to_email <newProjectName>`
 * Google Cloud Platform account
 * Zoom account